-The NNLS administrator (currently Anna Godfrey) has a list of current members who deal with wills & probate in the local area.
-If any one of them has a client who cannot remember where their will is stored, for example, they can ask Anna to send an email round to see if anyone has that will in their deeds store.
+The NNLS administrator (currently Claire Clarke) has a list of current members who deal with wills & probate in the local area.
+If any one of them has a client who cannot remember where their will is stored, for example, they can ask Claire to send an email round to see if anyone has that will in their deeds store.

 This service is used quite regularly by the wills & probate solicitors in Norfolk, and often does produce good results.